John Wick Was Almost Played By Someone Other Than Keanu Reeves

 The original John Wick script described the character as a 75-year-old man, so Keanu Reeves was not one of the actors the John Wick filmmakers first thought of…

-Thinking about anyone other than Keanu Reeves playing the iconic character John Wick (in the franchise of the same name) just feels wrong; no one could’ve played John Wick better than Reeves.
+Thinking about anyone other than Keanu Reeves playing the iconic character John Wick (in the franchise of the same name and who will return for the fourth time in John Wick: Chapter 4) just feels wrong; no one could’ve played John Wick better than Reeves.

 And yet, when the first John Wick movie was in the early stages of development, Reeves was not one of the actors the filmmakers were initially considering.